isomerpages/sfa-foodsecurity/example-resources/videos/_posts/2021-05-17-post-cooking-with-local-produce.md

 ---
-title: Cooking with local produce
+title: Cooking With Local Produce
 date: 2021-05-17
 permalink: /videos/localproducerecipes
 ---

 ### Add on a touch of freshness to your meals with local produce